Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 Pat Roberts, take a volume.

-You people on the Democrat side take a volume.
+You people on the Democrat side, take a volume.

 I really hope that doesn't set the tone for this coming session of 2007.

-So I mean that folks, it's it's uh it's just it's just delectable.
+So, I mean, folks, it's just delectable.

-I mentioned we had Sean Spicer, he's a new White House press secretary.
+He's a new White House press secretary.

-Give you a chance to hear him in action.
+I'll give you a chance to hear him in action.

 The question is from NBC White House correspondent Kristen Welker.